apigee-127/volos/samples/README.md

 ### Create config.js

 Second, copy the file "sampleconfig.js" to a file called "config.js" and enter in the Apigee provisioning information from your Apigee deployment.
-For instance, when done, your config.js might look like this.
+For instance, when done, your config.js might look like this:
-You'll need to know your organization name from the first step, as well as the keys that you got when you created the app.

     module.exports = {
       organization: 'ORGANIZATION',
       uri: 'https://ORGANIZATION-test.apigee.net/adapterproxy'
-      key: 'PUBLIC KEY',
+      key: 'CONSUMER KEY',
-      secret: 'SECRET KEY'
+      secret: 'CONSUMER SECRET'
     };

+Just fill in your organization name from the first step, as well as the Consumer Key and Consumer Secret that you got when you created the app.
+(If you don't have it, go to the Publish...Developer Apps, select your app and click the 'show' buttons next to your Product values.)

 ### Done